ThomasWeinert/FluentDOM/README.md

 ### HHVM

- * HHVM
+FluentDOM 5.2 (and the current development master) requires HHVM 3.5

-FluentDOM works with HHVM but it is limited.
+FluentDOM 4.0 to 5.1 work with HHVM 3.3 but it is limited.

 HHVM has some issues with the with DOMDocument::registerNodeClass() at the moment.
 FluentDOM\Document includes a workaround, but here is no guarantee.

 https://github.com/facebook/hhvm/issues/1848
 https://github.com/facebook/hhvm/issues/2962